About Managing a Single Directory Contact

 Click the arrow on the upper-right of a contact’s information menu to visit their touchpoints in greater detail.

 Click the icons to learn more about a touchpoint.

 A survey invitation or a plain email will provide information on the survey sent, whether the email was opened, the date, and more.

 A survey response touchpoint will actually show you the contact’s response!
 Scroll down through the response to read all the answers provided.
-Survey responses will also allow you to navigate back and forth between the stats for the Invite and stats for the Survey Response.

 Contact actions can be accessed by clicking the wrench next to a contact’s name in the menu.

 These actions include:

 Adding & Removing the Contact from a List